Build instructions

 It is important that the file contain only one line and that the path is written with NO TRAILING FORWARD SLASH.

-Now when you use make to build the PetaLinux projects, they will be configured for offline build.
+The PetaLinux builds will then be configured for offline build.